timescale/docs/use-timescale/security/overview.md

 # Timescale security

-Timescale implements a variety of secure software engineering practices in timescaledb, including code static analysis for security hardening.
-Timescale has developed the https://github.com/timescale/pgspot open-source extension that we use to identify security issues with Postgres extensions.
+Timescale implements a variety of secure software engineering practices in TimescaleDB, including code static analysis for security hardening, automated scanning for dependency vulnerabilities, and code security reviews.
+Additionally, Timescale has developed the https://github.com/timescale/pgspot open-source extension that we use to identify security issues with Postgres extensions.
 This has helped tighten our security posture.
 Timescale products do not have any identified weaknesses.